 Part 1, Penmaenmawr Library to Jubilee Path

-Walk through the village along Bangor Road, with Menai Straits on your right.
+Walk through the village along Bangor Road, with Menai Strait on your right.

 Just past New York Cottages, a single storey terrace (which used to house Penmaenmawr Museum, now in the Old Post Office in the middle of Penmaenmawr village) turn left up David’s Lane.